TownesZhou/jincheng-website/content/authors/admin/_index.md

 superuser: true
 user_groups:
   - University of Southern California
-highlight_name: false
+highlight_name: true
 ---
 Jincheng Zhou is a graduate student at the University of Southern California.
-He currently works as a student worker at the Sigma Cognitive Architecture lab in the USC Institute for Creative Technologies.
-His interests include cognitive architecture and modeling, probabilistic programming and graphical models, causal reasoning, knowledge graph, and reinforcement learning.
+I currently work as a student worker at the Sigma Cognitive Architecture lab in the USC Institute for Creative Technologies.

+I am generally interested in Artificial General Intelligence, i.e., building a human-like, knowledge-based, generally intelligent system.
+At the current stage, my specific research interests are in cognitive architectures, cognitive modeling, deep & multi-agent reinforcement learning, probabilistic programming, probabilistic graphical models, knowledge representation & repreesntation learning, and causal reasoning.
+I believe research breakthroughs in these areas will be critical to the engineering of a next-generation integrated architecture of artificial intelligence.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.